 Identifier: MSA 274

-Abstract Two Space Shuttle patches with certificates of authenticity, signed by Purdue alum and Mission Specialist, Colonel Mark N. Brown.
-The patches include: Thirtieth Flight of the Space Shuttle, Columbia, August 8-13, 1989 and Forty-third Flight of the Space Shuttle, Discovery, September 12-18, 1991.
+Scope and Contents The Mark Brown United States Space Shuttle Patches collection consists of two Space Shuttle patches with certificates of authenticity, signed by Purdue alum and Mission Specialist, Colonel Mark N. Brown.
+The patches include: Thirtieth Flight of the Space Shuttle (STS-28), Columbia, August 8 - 13, 1989 and Forty-third Flight of the Space Shuttle (STS-48), Discovery, September 12 - 18, 1991.
 Also included is a copy of a letter from the donor, Curtis Haley to Ms. Flanary.